RishabhJain2018/rishabhjain2018.github.io/index.md

     <img src="/images/contents/rishabh_jain.jpg" alt="Rishabh Jain" class="archive-thumbnail home-thumbnail" />
     <div class="entry-summary">
-        I'm a rising second year Computer Science MS (specialization in Machine Learning) student at <a target="_blank" href="https://www.gatech.edu/">Georgia Tech</a> advised by <a target="_blank" href="https://www.cc.gatech.edu/~dbatra/"> Prof. Dhruv Batra</a> and work closely with <a target="_blank" href="https://www.cc.gatech.edu/~parikh/"> Prof. Devi Parikh</a>.
-I work at the junction of software engineering and AI research, solving problems which lie at the intersection of Machine Learning, Computer Vision and Natural Language Processing.
+        I am a rising second year Computer Science MS (specialization in Machine Learning) student at <a target="_blank" href="https://www.gatech.edu/">Georgia Tech</a> advised by <a target="_blank" href="https://www.cc.gatech.edu/~dbatra/"> Prof. Dhruv Batra</a> and work closely with <a target="_blank" href="https://www.cc.gatech.edu/~parikh/"> Prof. Devi Parikh</a>.
+I work at the intersection of software engineering and AI research, solving problems which lie at the intersection of Machine Learning, Computer Vision and Natural Language Processing.
         <br>
-        I want to build tools for reproducible AI research and am quite excited to build scalable softwares which will help in training, visualizing and evaluating machine learning models in real-time on static/dynamic test datasets.
+        I am excited about building tools for reproducible AI research and scalable software which will help in training, visualizing and evaluating machine learning models in real-time on static and dynamic datasets.
         <br>
-        I'm currently working as a Graduate Research Assistant with <a href="https://www.cc.gatech.edu/~dbatra/" target="_blank"> Prof. Dhruv Batra</a> and <a target="_blank" href="https://www.cc.gatech.edu/~parikh/"> Prof. Devi Parikh</a> for simplifying and standardizing the process of evaluating RL models by developing and managing a widely recognized evaluation platform <a href="https://evalai.cloudcv.org" target="_blank">EvalAI</a> for reproducibility of results, maintaining evaluation consistency, evaluation of model’s code, and to measure constant progress for pushing the frontiers of AI.
+        I am currently working as a Graduate Research Assistant with <a href="https://www.cc.gatech.edu/~dbatra/" target="_blank"> Prof. Dhruv Batra</a> and <a target="_blank" href="https://www.cc.gatech.edu/~parikh/"> Prof. Devi Parikh</a> for simplifying and standardizing the process of evaluating Reinforcement Learning (RL) models by developing and managing a widely adopted evaluation platform, <a href="https://evalai.cloudcv.org" target="_blank">EvalAI</a>, for reproducibility of results, maintaining evaluation consistency, evaluating of model’s code instead of predictions from the model, and to measure constant progress on pushing the frontiers of AI.
         <br>
-        I also lead an open source organization, <a  target="_blank" href="https://cloudcv.org/">CloudCV</a> where we are building several open source softwares for reproducible AI research.
+        I also lead an open source organization, <a  target="_blank" href="https://cloudcv.org/">CloudCV</a>, where we are building several open-source softwares for reproducible AI research.
-        Previously, I spent an year as a visiting research scholar in <a target="_blank" href="http://mlp.cc.gatech.edu/">Machine Learning and Perception Lab</a> at Georgia Tech.<br>
+        Previously, I spent a year as a visiting research scholar in <a target="_blank" href="http://mlp.cc.gatech.edu/">Machine Learning and Perception Lab</a> at Georgia Tech.<br>

         <span style="color:red !important;" class="fw-400">I am graduating in May 2021 and am on the job market.</span>
         Please feel free to reach out to me at <a href="#">rishabhjain2018@gmail.com</a>.